NVIDIA/NeMo/docs/source/asr/speaker_diarization/configs.rst

     model_path: null # .nemo local model path or pretrained model name or none
     external_vad_manifest: null # This option is provided to use external vad and provide its speech activity labels for speaker embeddings extraction.
 Only one of model_path or external_vad_manifest should be set

-    parameters: # Tuned parameter for CH109 (using the 11 multi-speaker sessions as dev set)
+    parameters: # Tuned parameters for CH109 (using the 11 multi-speaker sessions as dev set)
       window_length_in_sec: 0.15  # Window length in sec for VAD context input
       shift_length_in_sec: 0.01 # Shift length in sec for generate frame level VAD prediction
       smoothing: "median" # False or type of smoothing method (eg: median)